TheJellyDonuts/Scripture-Quotation-Identification/README.md

 # Scripture-Quotation-Identification

-Given a scripture quotation from a church father's writings[^1], identify the most likely verses being quoted by that quotation, each with a percent confidence according to the algorithms we implemented.
+Given a scripture quotation from a church father's writings[^1], identify the most likely verses being quoted by that quotation, ideally with a level of confidence according to the algorithms we implemented.

 <add stuff about using the various interfaces>